kyungjae-lee/engineers-notebook/cpp-programming/classes-and-objects.md

 ## Class Member Access Modifiers (`public`, `private`, `protected`)

 * `public` - Accessible everywhere
-* `private` - Accessible only by members or friends of the class
+* `private` - Accessible only by other members of the same class or by friends of the class
 * `protected` - Used with inheritance

 ### Examples